Islam comes to the classroom in Russia's Chechnya

 Where Putin uses his ties with the Russian Orthodox Church to galvanise his conservative base, Kadyrov plays to the religious sentiments of the local population to compete ideologically with an insurgency stoked by human rights abuses, poverty and corruption.

-Grigory Shvedov, editor of the news portal Caucasian Knot ( www.kavkaz-uzel.ru ), says Kadyrov is trying to turn Grozny into a new center of the Islamic world.
+Grigory Shvedov, editor of the news portal Caucasian Knot ( www.kavkaz-uzel.ru ), says Kadyrov is trying to turn Grozny into a new centre of the Islamic world.

 "He wants to be seen not only as the head of a region but an Islamic leader, a Caliph," he said.

-"The problem for the Kremlin is the more Chechnya develops as the religious center of the Caucasus and Russia, the further it moves away from Moscow," he said.
+"The problem for the Kremlin is the more Chechnya develops as the religious centre of the Caucasus and Russia, the further it moves away from Moscow," he said.

 Kadyrov sought to raise his Islamic credentials earlier this year by bringing what he said were relics of Prophet Muhammad to Grozny where they were displayed to men for three days and to women for one.
 Since then he has said he will remain the guardian of the relics, which include strands of what he deems to be the prophet's beard.